Looking for the FIRE Camp sign up? Here it is!

 The MCA GRRLS Ambassadors Program is designed for middle and high school student-athletes who are passionate about growing female participation in mountain biking.
 As key advocates for #MoreGirlsOnBikes, Ambassadors use their experience with an MCA-affiliated team to inspire, support, and encourage more girls to embrace the sport.

-Ambassador Program applications are closed for 2025.
+Ambassador Program applications are now closed for 2026.
+Thanks to all who applied!

 Lead by Example – Show up, ride strong, and demonstrate the confidence, resilience, and camaraderie that make cycling empowering.